megnergit/Wildfire_Consideration_W1/README.md

     - MOD14A1 : daily level 3 global 1 km
     - MOD14A2 : 8-day level 3 global 1 km
-    - MOD14   : 5-min level 2 swqth 1 km
+    - MOD14   : 5-min level 2 swath 1 km

 ### File types

    Which file type we should retrieve?

    - `NetCDF` (Network Common Data Form)
-     + standard in the earth obseving community
+     + standard in the earth observing community
    - `NcML` represents metadata part of `NetCDF` in `xml`
-   - `HDF4` and `HDF5` (Hieralchical Data Format)
+   - `HDF4` and `HDF5` (Hierarchical Data Format)
-     + I do not undrstand the differeces from NetCDF
+     + I do not understand the differences from NetCDF
      + It also has `xml` representation.

 __Conclusion:__ \

    1. MOD11A1.
    2. MOD21A1 is better.
-   3. MOD14A1 will make  a 'testset' to our experiments that provides 'ground truth' of the presence of the wildfire.
+   3. MOD14A1 will make  a 'test set' to our experiments that provides 'ground truth' of the presence of the wildfire.
    4. Let us look at HDF files first.